globus/globus-automate-client/docs/source/migration.rst

 Under ``globus-automate``, users had precise control over pagination, while under ``globus-cli`` all pagination is implicitly handled for the user.

-The two implementations trade off between simplicity for users vs fine-grained control, and are not fully translatable.
+The two implementations trade off between simplicity for users versus fine-grained control, and are not fully translatable.
 For users, simply note that ``--marker`` and ``-per-page`` are no longer available as options, but that users relying on these options should now have